Joao-Victor-RVG/Joao-Victor-RVG/README.md

-:computer:  I'm a Brazilian software engineer student
+:computer:  I'm a Brazilian computer sciences student

 :house_with_garden: I’m from Brazil.